RinesaJ/RinesaJ/README.md

 **Rinesa Jakupi**
 *Software Developer | Graphic Designer | IT Trainer at NGO “Liza-R”*

-I am a passionate software developer and graphic designer with hands-on experience in programming, web development, and design tools.
-With a strong foundation in teaching IT and graphic design, I strive to empower emerging professionals and help them enhance their technical and creative skills.
-I am constantly learning and expanding my skillset to stay ahead in the rapidly evolving tech landscape.
+I am a dedicated software developer and graphic designer with strong hands-on experience in various programming languages, web development frameworks, and design tools.
+Alongside my technical expertise, I also have a solid background in teaching IT, Graphic Design, and Entrepreneurship, helping emerging professionals build their careers.
+I am constantly expanding my skill set, particularly in back-end development and advanced design tools.

 ---